Beach Monitoring: Safe to Swim?

 - Microcystin (a toxin produced by harmful blue-green algae blooms), and

 About Swim Advisories

-Due to health risks, when microcystin or E.coli levels exceed certain standards/thresholds, DNR posts swim advisories telling beach-goers to stay out of the water.
+When microcystin or E.coli levels exceed certain standards/thresholds, DNR posts swim advisories telling beach-goers to stay out of the water due to health risks.

 The Iowa Environmental Council tracks these weekly beach monitoring reports/swim advisories, as well as advisory trends from year-to-year.
 Click here to view our trend data.